asynnestvedt/april_12/README.md

-# Basic Coding Exercise: Eco-Powered AI Microservice
+# Eco-Powered AI Microservice Challenge

 ## Introduction

-Dive into a challenge that blends your technical expertise with a flair for sustainability and innovation.
-We're seeking an elegantly designed microservice, built in **Golang**, **TypeScript**, or **Java**, which embodies the spirit of technology and advanced RESTful design, complemented by Docker containerization, strategic testing, and articulate documentation.

-### Your Mission

-Develop a microservice that represents the next step in AI-driven, eco-friendly technology.
-The service should offer a simple yet impactful REST API endpoint that delivers a message combining eco-awareness and a playful nod to the profound mysteries of the universe.
+In this challenge, you will design and develop a microservice that merges AI-driven technology with an eco-friendly theme.
+Your task is to create a RESTful API, containerized with Docker, complemented by well-written tests and clear documentation.

-### Technical Requirements
+### Key Requirements

-- **Programming Language**: Choose from Golang, TypeScript, or Java.
+- **Language**: Choose Golang, TypeScript, or Java.
-- **API Design**: A single, meaningful RESTful GET endpoint.
+- **API**: A single RESTful GET endpoint.
-- **Containerization**: Use Docker for deployment.
+- **Docker**: Containerize the microservice.
-- **Testing**: Develop at least one relevant test.
+- **Testing**: Implement at least one meaningful test.
-- **Documentation**: Provide clear and detailed documentation.
+- **Documentation**: Provide detailed instructions in `README.md`.

-## Challenge Details

-### Eco-Powered AI API Endpoint
+### The Challenge: AI & Sustainability API

-Create a RESTful GET endpoint that delivers an insightful message about sustainability and the universe:
+Create a REST API with a single GET endpoint:

+- **Endpoint**: `GET /universe-meaning/{param}`
-- `GET /universe-meaning/{param}`: Returns a message: "This AI is super green eco-powered and sustainable.
+  - **Response**: "This AI is eco-powered and sustainable.
 The meaning of the universe is {param}."

-### Docker Containerization
+### Docker

-- Package your microservice in a Docker container.
+- Provide a Dockerfile to containerize the service.
-- Include a Dockerfile and detailed instructions for building and running the container.
+- Include instructions for building and running the container.

 ### Testing

-- Write a test for your API endpoint.
+- Write a test to verify the API's functionality.
-- Describe how to run the test in your documentation.
+- Include clear instructions to run the test in the documentation.

-### Documentation: Your Masterpiece
+### Documentation

-- Your `README.md` should illuminate your development journey, including:
+Your `README.md` should cover:

-  - Instructions for setup and operation.
-  - An overview of your design choices.
-  - API endpoint documentation with example usage.
+1. Setup instructions.
+2. Design rationale.
+3. Example usage of the API.

 ## Evaluation Criteria

-- **Code Quality**: Display your skill in crafting clean, efficient code.
+- **Code Quality**: Clean, efficient, maintainable code.
-- **Functionality**: Your service should perform as expected, with a focus on the unique endpoint.
-- **Testing Depth**: Demonstrate the effectiveness of your test.
+- **Functionality**: The API performs as expected.
-- **Documentation Excellence**: Your documentation should be comprehensive and engaging.
+- **Testing**: The test should be relevant and well-structured.
+- **Documentation**: Clear and concise, covering all necessary steps.

+## Bonus: Store GET Parameter History

+### Additional Task

+Store a history of the parameters passed to your API in a database.
+You can use MongoDB, PostgreSQL, SQLite, or another database.

+- **Database**: Store the history of `param` and any relevant metadata (e.g., timestamp).
+- **Optional**: Add an endpoint to retrieve stored parameters.

+### Documentation

+Expand the `README.md` to include:

+1. Database setup and integration.
+2. (Optional) Documentation of the retrieval endpoint.

 ## Submission

-- Share your work on any public code hosting platform.
+- Host your code on a public platform (e.g., GitHub).
-- Ensure the repository is accessible for evaluation.
+- Ensure the repository is accessible for review.

-## Bonus Points: GET Parameters History Storage

-### Enhance Your Creation

-To elevate your solution and showcase your adeptness in handling data persistence, we introduce an additional challenge: store the history of GET parameters in a database of your choice.

-### Database Options

-Feel free to choose from a variety of databases, such as:
-- MongoDB
-- PostgreSQL
-- SQLite
-- Or any other database you prefer

-### Implementation Requirements

-- **Database Integration**: Seamlessly integrate a database to store the history of GET parameters received by your API endpoint.
-- **Data Structure**: Design a schema or data model that efficiently captures the GET parameters and any relevant metadata (like timestamp, user ID, etc.).
-- **Retrieval Endpoint (Optional)**: Consider adding another endpoint to retrieve the history of stored parameters.
-- **Resilience and Efficiency**: Ensure your implementation is robust and performs efficiently under varying loads.

-### Extended Documentation

-- Expand your `README.md` to include:
+- Alternatively, zip and send your archive to the email provided during your interview.
-  - Instructions on setting up the database and integrating it with your microservice.
-  - (If implemented) Documentation of the retrieval endpoint.

-### Evaluation of Bonus Points

-- **Database Integration Skills**: Demonstrate your ability to integrate and utilize a database effectively.
-- **Schema Design**: Show how your data model is optimized for the task.
-- **Code Elegance and Efficiency**: Maintain code quality and efficiency with the added complexity.
-- **Enhanced Documentation**: Your documentation should now reflect the additional features and provide clear guidance on them.

-Embrace this bonus challenge to push the boundaries of your microservice's capabilities and demonstrate a comprehensive understanding of data persistence and management.
-We're excited to see how you incorporate these features into your solution!